rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/migrate-from-in-tree-to-out-of-tree.md

 ### Cloud-config Format Limitation

-Existing volumes that were provisioned using the following cloud-config format will NOT get migrated due to an existing bug in vsphere CSI.
+Existing volumes that were provisioned using the following cloud-config format won't get migrated due to an existing bug in vSphere Cloud Storage Interface (CSI).

 If the cloud-config has this format for datastore and resource pool path, vsphere CSI driver cannot recognize it: